 Note that most car batteries are sealed and don’t require maintenance.
 Many do, however, have a window or water level indicator that will let you see if the water level is good or low.

-Then when winter comes, “Temps don’t have to fall far to make starting a car too hard for a heat-weakened battery.
-Cold kills car batteries.
-And heat is its accomplice,” adds Interstate.
+Then when winter comes, it doesn’t have to get too cold to make starting a car difficult for a heat-weakened battery.
+Cold kills car batteries, and a heat-damaged battery will go that much quicker.

 The moral of the story?
 Yes, heat can drain car batteries!

 Work to Keep Your Battery in Heat-Fighting Shape